PrajBak/OpenCLI/README.md

 1. Type in commands like :
     - calculate and an expression seperated by space : To evaluate it.
     - notepad : To open a notepad in current directory.
-    - shutdown  :To shutdown the system.
+    - shutdown  : To shutdown the system.
+    - ls : To display all the files and directories in the current directory.

-2. To exit type quit.
+2. To exit type quit or exit.